jjeanjacques10/newsletter-api/README.md

 ## Next steps

-- [x] Update cache parameter in request to get the latest news
+* [x] Update cache parameter in request to get the latest news
-- [ ] Add support for more than one newsletter
+* [x] Add support for more than one newsletter
-- [ ] Return the list of news in a Text plain format
+* [ ] Return the list of news in a Text plain format
-- [ ] Observability and monitoring with Prometheus + Grafana
+* [ ] Observability and monitoring with Prometheus + Grafana
+* [ ] Configure cron job to update the cache

 ---
 developed by [@jjeanjacques10](https://github.com/jjeanjacques10)